HoneyBeebus/Jafar-final-turn/README.md

-# Calculating the maximum amount on the final turn
+# Calculating the Maximum Amount of Moves on the Final Turn
 Jafar and Aladdin are playing checkers.
 Jafar has one pawn left and is about to make his final move.
-Construct a function Solution(B) that calculates the maximum amount of moves possible on the final turn.
+Construct a function 'Solution(B)' that calculates the maximum amount of moves possible on the final turn.
 The board will be of size NxN where N is any integer between (1,30)

 ## Assumptions
 Checkers can only move in the vertical diagonal direction, i.e. up and to the left or up and to the right.
 In order for a checker to move, there must be an opponent's checker in the respective tile.
 Additionally, there must be a free space in the same diagonal adjacent to them.